In the name of ALLAH, the most beneficient, the most merciful

 Samples Set 3 (Analysis of an Argument)

-The following appeared in a memo to the board of directors of Bargain Brand Cereals.
+The following appeared in a memo from the vice president of Butler Manufacturing.

 Write a response in which you discuss what questions would need to be answered in order to decide whether the recommendation and the argument on which it is based are reasonable.
 Be sure to explain how the answers to these questions would help to evaluate the recommendation.